 12. Get Your Taxes in Order

-You’ll need an Employer Identification Number (EIN) so that you can pay employees and also state sales taxes.
+You’ll need an Employer Identification Number (EIN) to pay employees and state sales taxes.
 If you’re an LLC, you’ll be taxed on net income at the individual level.

 Tax requirements vary by state.